 11. Requests the Executive Director to engage with the Sustainable Human Settlements Foundation with the objective to reconsider its name for the purpose of distinction with the United Nations Habitat and Human Settlements Foundation.
+Ad ref 29 Nov 13:40

 (f) Checklist on the Implementation of the Reform of the UN development system

 Takes note of the update by the Executive Director and the Checklist on the Implementation of the Reform of the UN development system by UN-Habitat.
+Ad ref 27 Nov 2023

 Decision 2023/B: Implementation of the normative and operational activities of UN-Habitat; reporting on the programmatic activities of the Programme in 2022; implementation of subprogrammes, flagship programmes and technical cooperation activities